iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Independent Events.md

 1. $A\perp B$ means $P(A|B) = P(A\cap B)/P(B) = P(A)P(B)/P(B)$.
 2. By a similar token from Bayes theorem, $A\perp B$ means $P(A\cap B|C) = P(A|C)P(B|C)$
-3. We may also make a multi-class Bayes theorem, let $C\perp D$, consider:
+3. We may also make a simple multi-class Bayes theorem, let $C\perp D$, consider:
     $$
     \begin{aligned}
         P(A|C\cap D) &= \frac{P(C\cap D|A)P(A)}{P(C)P(D)}